-Regarding the season 2021/22, the overall FoMa Q-Score distribution is much more dispersed than in the previous season.
-Indeed, .490 points separates Borussia Dortmund (.770), ranked at the top, from SpVgg Greuther Fürth, ranked last (.280), which is .073 more dispersion than in the last edition.
-Moreover, 50% of the German elite FCs achieve a score equal or higher than .501, which is significantly above the median score achieved in the previous edition 2020/21 (.463) and 2019/20 (.492), confirming that the top-clubs halted a recent downward trend in Management Quality in the last two seasons, and seemingly have recovered better from the Covid-19 crises than the lower-tier clubs.
-Noticeably, and against the trend of last year's edition, the gap between the top-two duo and the rest of the league has widened again.
+Regarding the season 2022/23, the overall FoMa Q-Score distribution is less dispersed than in the previous season.
+Indeed, .447 points separates Bayern München (.776), ranked at the top, from Hertha BSC, ranked last (.329), which is .042 less dispersion than in the last edition.
+Moreover, 50% of the German elite FCs achieve a score equal or higher than .486, which is below the median score achieved in the previous edition 2021/22 (.501), but above the value for season 2020/21 (.463).
+Since this year's scoring sees an increase in Management Quality for the top clubs, it can be infered that the spread between the TOP4 clubs and the rest of the league is widening.
+Apparently, these top-notch clubs have recovered far better from the Covid-19 fallout than the lower-tier clubs.
 All in all, the Management Quality within the Bundesliga shows different developments, which are detailed in the following (see Figure 7).

-Figure 7: Overall score dispersion among Bundesliga football clubs in 2020/21 and 2021/22
+Figure 7: Overall score dispersion among Bundesliga football clubs in 2021/22 and 2022/23

-Champions League players remain Borussia Dortmund and FC Bayern München, as in the season 2020/21, but both FCs' scores have been developing in opposite directions recently.
-Whereas Borussia Dortmund was able to increase its score slightly for the second season in a row (+.004), driven by Fan welfare maximization sub-dimension Social Responsibility (SR), Bayern München's score dropped (-.008) again due to non-favourable, COVID-19-driven developments in Financial Performance sub-dimensions Growth/Profitability (GP) and Internationalization (I).
-These effects should be temporary.
-However, Bayern München presumably needs to increase their performance in Fan Welfare Maximization sub-dimension Social Responsibility (SR) and Leadership & Governance sub-dimension Transparency (T) to regain the top-position in the FoMa Q-Score ranking.
-Overall, the Champions League players are once again characterized by a very strong balance between the four FoMa Q-Score dimensions with scores ranging above 71% in each of these.
+Champions League players remain FC Bayern München and Borussia Dortmund, as in the season 2021/22, but both FCs' scores have been developing in opposite directions recently.
+Whereas FC Bayern München was able to increase its score again after falling behind last season (+.035) driven by Financial performance sub-dimension Branding (B), Borussia Dortmund's score dropped insignificanlty (-.001), due to a minor drop in Sporting Success sub-dimension Player Coach Characteristics (PCC).
+Whether this is a sustainable trend is questionable.
+Bayern München presumably needs to increase their performance in Fan Welfare Maximization sub-dimension Social Responsibility (SR) to keep the top-position in the FoMa Q-Score ranking.
+In contrast, if Borussia Dortmund is able to keep top-talent on player and coaching staff long-term, the club has a good chance to return to the top next year.
+Overall, the Champions League players are once again characterized by a very strong balance between the four FoMa Q-Score dimensions with scores ranging above 70% in each of these.